akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_SHOPIFY_SHARED_SECRET.md

 ### Step 3: Limit Access
 Limit the usage and access of the shared secret to only those necessary.
 The fewer hands the shared secret passes through, the less the chance of exposure.

-### Step 4: Regular Audits
-Perform regular audits of your application’s security setup and keep all dependencies and libraries up to date.

-Now your Shopify shared secret should be more secure, reducing the risk of sensitive data exposure.